jessepav/lacygoill-wiki-backup/keyboard/layout.md

 Bug:

-No  layout  is affected  by  this  command,  even  though `$  localectl  status` correctly reports that the console layout has changed to 'fr'.
+No  layout  is affected  by  this  command,  even  though `$  localectl  status` correctly reports that the virtual console layout has changed to 'fr'.

-It may be a bug, caused by the lack of a `systemd-vconsole-setup` service on debian:
+It might be a  bug, caused by the lack of  a `systemd-vconsole-setup` service on
+debian:

-    $ journalctl -u systemd-localed --since '5m ago' --no-hostname
+    $ journalctl --unit=systemd-localed --since '5m ago' --no-hostname

-        systemd-localed[1234]: Changed virtual console keymap to 'fr' toggle ''˜ systemd-localed[1234]: Failed to issue method call: Unit systemd-vconsole-setup.service not found.˜ systemd-localed[1234]: Failed to request keymap reload: No such file or directory˜
+    systemd-localed[1234]: Changed virtual console keymap to 'fr' toggle '' systemd-localed[1234]: Failed to issue method call: Unit systemd-vconsole-setup.service not found. systemd-localed[1234]: Failed to request keymap reload: No such file or directory

 For more info, see: